DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="parameters"></a>Parâmetros

 *bEnable*<br/>
-[in] TRUE para especificar que a barra lateral estiver habilitada; Caso contrário, FALSE.
+no TRUE para especificar que a barra lateral está habilitada; caso contrário, FALSE.

 ### <a name="remarks"></a>Comentários

-Chame esse método para habilitar ou desabilitar a barra lateral do estilo do Office XP, no lado esquerdo do menu.
+Chame esse método para habilitar ou desabilitar a barra lateral no estilo do Office XP no lado esquerdo do menu.

-##  <a name="getcompactsize"></a>  CMFCRibbonGallery::GetCompactSize
+##  <a name="getcompactsize"></a>CMFCRibbonGallery::GetCompactSize

 ```
 virtual CSize GetCompactSize(CDC* pDC);